axsaucedo/wcpy/README.md

-# wc.py

-This repository contains the CLI and SDK for the WordCount Python [ wc.py ] developer tool.
+# WordCount Python - [ wc.py ]

+Utility tool to count the occurrences of words in text using an NLP tokenizer.

 ## Overview

+This repository contains the CLI and SDK for the WordCount Python [ wc.py ].

-This script provides a set of tools to analyse the number of occurences of words across a single or multiple documents.
+`wc.py` provides a set of tools to analyse the number of occurences of words across a single or multiple documents.
 It can be accessed through the CLI, or directly through the SDK provided by the `WCExtractor` class in the `wcpy` module.

 For the **CLI interface quickstart** please refer to the **User Guide below**.